nextplayer/TV-IB-Bundle/README.md

 # TradingView to IB TWS Order System
 Easiest Way to Bundle TradingView and Interactive Brokers Trader Workstation.
-A simple system to place orders with webhook alerts.
+Simplest system to place orders with webhook alerts.

 ### 1. tv-to-gas.gs
 Google Apps Script that receives webhook alerts from TradingView